 - Make sure the cost of the services is reasonable.
 You can get quotes from several notaries to choose the most suitable.

 - If you don’t speak Italian, make sure your notary speaks your language.
-This way it will be easier for you to understand and discuss purchase process issues.
+This will make it easier for you to understand and discuss purchase process issues.

 It is not a legal requirement to hire a solicitor when buying a property in Italy.
 Most Italians conduct a house purchase using only an estate agent and a notary.